Transfer news: Bayern Munich, Paris Saint-Germain & Arsenal target Nicolas Pepe is 'sure' to leave Lille, says club president | Goal.com

-Bayern Munich, Paris Saint-Germain & Arsenal target Pepe is 'sure' to leave Lille, says club president
+Bayern Munich, PSG & Arsenal target Pepe is 'sure' to leave Lille, says club president

 Lille president Gerard Lopez says he is “sure” winger Nicolas Pepe will leave the club at the end of the season.